synnea/JCSC-website-1st-milestone/README.md

 | inform fans       | 5                  | 5           |
 | attract sponsors  | 5                  | 2           |

-As can be seen from the matrix, the goals of **increase the number of new members* and *inform fans* are both doable and valuable, and should be prioritized.
+As can be seen from the matrix, the goals to **increase the number of new members* and *inform fans* are both doable and valuable, and should thus be prioritized.
 In contrast, attracting sponsors would be valuable, but requires  content that is currently out of the scope for this website.

-Since our audience is generally going to be rather young, cosmopolitan, and hip, we will also need a modern design that ties in with the topic of the website.
+Since the core audience can be assumed to be rather young, cosmopolitan, and hip, we will also need a modern design that ties in with the topic of the website.
+Modern Japanese pop culture should be included just as much as more traditional topics such as tea ceremony and samurai ethics.

 ### Scope Plane

-With the goals firmly set, next features needed to be decided upon:
+With the goals overarching strategy set, next I decided upon the features.

 Since users need to be enticed to sign up, a prominent **Join Me** button needs to be displayed.
 It was thus decided to feature the option to join the club very prominently on the landing page.
+In the context of this club, "membership" means being signed up to their email list.

 Furthermore, the users need to be informed of what it is they are joining.
 Hence, the rest of the website should be dedicated to fulfill that need, by giving the user easily accessible information on what it is the club does, what the benefits of joining are, and what they can expect to gain from membership.